brodheadw/oreacle-bot/README.md

 [INFO] LLM Analysis - Proposed: YES_CONDITION, Final: YES_CONDITION, Confidence: 0.85
 [INFO] Posted LLM comment for cninfo item_12345
 ```

+## Deployment Options

+### Local vs GitHub Actions

+You can run the bot in three ways:

+1. **Local Only**: Run `python src/monitor.py` on your machine
+   - Persistent SQLite database in `./tmp/oreacle.db`
+   - Perfect deduplication across runs
+   - Requires your machine to stay online

+2. **GitHub Actions Only**: Automated cloud execution every 15 minutes
+   - Database resets each run (ephemeral runners)
+   - Still works perfectly for regulatory monitoring
+   - No machine uptime requirements

+3. **Both Simultaneously**: Local + GitHub Actions running in parallel
+   - Redundancy ensures no missed announcements
+   - Each maintains its own deduplication state
+   - Maximum reliability

+### Why Non-Persistent Database Works Fine

+**GitHub Actions resets the SQLite database each run, but this doesn't cause problems because:**

+1. **Regulatory announcements are rare** - New CATL mining documents appear maybe 1-10 times per month
+2. **Quick re-analysis is cheap** - GPT-4o-mini costs ~$0.01 per document, so re-analyzing the same document a few times costs pennies
+3. **Manifold prevents spam** - If you post the same comment twice, Manifold will reject duplicates
+4. **Time-based filtering** - Most regulatory sources show recent items first, so old items naturally age out
+5. **Short analysis window** - Each run only takes 2-3 minutes, so the overlap window is minimal

+**In practice:** A new regulatory announcement might get analyzed 2-3 times total before it's no longer in the "recent items" feed from the sources.
+This costs ~$0.03 instead of ~$0.01 - negligible for the reliability benefits of cloud automation.

+### Production Recommendation

+**Use GitHub Actions for production** because:
+- ✅ 24/7 uptime without your laptop
+- ✅ Exact 15-minute intervals
+- ✅ Built-in monitoring and logs
+- ✅ Free hosting (GitHub Actions)
+- ✅ Redundant with occasional re-analysis (~$0.02 extra cost per document)

+**Use Local for development** because:
+- ✅ Perfect deduplication
+- ✅ Immediate feedback and debugging
+- ✅ No CI/CD setup required

 ## Relevant Links